Samaneh-Tousi/R-Basics-Biostatics-and-Bioinformatics-Tutorial/sessions/00-setup-and-installation.md

 - macOS
 - Linux

-After installation, right click on R at C:\Program Files\R\R-4.4.2\bin (replace the R version with your installed R version at the address) and run it by double clicking on it to check whether it opens and works.
+After installation, go to the R installation folder, for example: C:\Program Files\R\R-4.4.2\bin (Replace R-4.4.2 with the version of R installed on your computer).
+Then double-click the R application file to check that R opens and works correctly.
-Then when it opens, you can see information about your installed R version.
+When R opens, you should see the R version information on the first line.

 <p align="center">
   <img src="../assets/R_session.png" width="600">